Ram�rez, Reyes return to Indians after COVID-19 missteps

-Ramírez and Reyes had been isolated at their temporary spring training homes since Saturday after they went out to dinner indoors, a behavior that violated virus guidelines set last season by Major League Baseball and the players’ union.
+Ramírez and Reyes had been isolated at their temporary spring training homes since Saturday after they went out to dinner indoors, which violated virus guidelines set by Major League Baseball and the players’ union.

-Indians manager Terry Francona said the team followed the guidelines and reported the violation.
+Indians manager Terry Francona said Ramírez and Reyes addressed the team after returning and spoke “in a very thoughtful and sincere way.”

+“The idea is never to embarrass anybody, and I explained that to José and Franmil,” he said.
+“I’m really comfortable where we are right now.
+And like anything that doesn’t go perfect, where you go from there is what’s really meaningful.
+I think we’re gonna be OK.”

 It’s the second time Reyes has broken the rules.
-Last year, he attended a July Fourth party without wearing a mask and the team learned of his violation from a social media posting.
+Last year, he attended a July Fourth party without wearing a mask, a violation the team learned of from a social media post.

 On Friday, Reyes went to get a haircut after the Indians played the Chicago Cubs in an exhibition game in Mesa, Arizona, and then he and Ramírez joined others for dinner.

+Following Cleveland’s 9-2 win over Texas, Indians outfielder Daniel Johnson said Ramírez and Reyes have been forgiven.

+“It was an honest mistake, whatever happened,” said Johnson, who homered twice on Tuesday.
+“A lot of our guys wanted them back.
+Stick to the same guidelines.
+We trust that they won’t do that again.
+They’re all good guys.”

-It’s not known if Ramírez and Reyes will face further discipline from the Indians.
-The team had a similar situation last season when right-handers Zach Plesac and Mike Clevinger broke team rules by going to dinner when the team was in Chicago.
+The Indians had a similar situation last season when right-handers Zach Plesac and Mike Clevinger broke team rules by going to dinner when the team was in Chicago.

 The team put both players on the restricted list and sent them to the Indians’ alternate training site.
 Clevinger was traded a few weeks later to San Diego.